codefordenver/gsn/README.md

 ```

 #### Clone the repository from Github:
-We're nearly there.
 Install Git using Homebrew if you don't have it already.
 ```bash
 brew install git
 ```